Drinking enhancedvitamin waters and believing they enhance the benefits of drinking water is like believing cotton candy is healthy, fat free food.

 Author Cliff Smith is constantly researching the latest nutrition information.
 He investigated comparisons between natural health drinks and enhanced vitamin waters in preparing this review.
 Cliff is also a professional actor and voiceover artist who offers free audio on nutrition topics like the benefits of drinking water.

-EASY Refund and Exchange Policy After you purchase anything at our online health food store, if you feel that it does not live up to your expectations, simply return any unused merchandise within 30 days and we’ll give you a full refund of the purchase price, or exchange for equal value.
+EASY Refund and Exchange Policy After you purchase anything at our health food store online, if you feel that it does not live up to your expectations, simply return any unused merchandise within 30 days and we’ll give you a full refund of the purchase price, or exchange for equal value.